Gandaraditya: Personal life

 Gandaraditya had two queens namely Sembiyan Mahadevi, described as the daughter of Mazhavarayar and another called Viranarayaniyar who is described as the daughter of Solamadeviyar.
 Sembiyan Madeviyar bore him a son called Madhurantaka Uttama Chola.
 This must have been very late in his life.
 At the time of Gandaraditya’s death (c.
 956 CE), Uttama Chola must have been a young boy, as he was set aside in the order of succession and Arinjaya took over the Chola crown.
 Sembiyan Madeviyar survived her husband for a long time.
 She seems to have been a pious lady as she figures in several inscriptions, making donations to various temples.
 She died c.
 1001 CE during Rajaraja’s reign.
 She was the daughter of Mazhavarayar clan chieftain and is described thus in inscriptions.

 Gandaraditya was also known as "Merkey elundarulina devar" - the king who rose in the west, that is who went west and attained salvation.
 The meaning of this phrase is not clearly understood but could possibly mean the king who went west to Kerala.
 There are claims that Gandaraditya in his later life adapted the Jain faith and went to the Kannada land in the west of the Chola country with a Jain ascetic named Loka-pala acharya.
-This claim does not have many supporters amongst historians especially because of his Saivaite background and his wife's and son's continued persuasion of this faith.
+A inscription in the form of a poem at Andimalai jain caves mentions that a local chieftain, Siddhavadavan alias Sethirayan, donated Panaipadi village for the worship of the Jaina tirthankaras during the second regnal year (952 A.D.) of Chola king Gandaraditya.

 Contributions to Tamil literature

 It has been widely accepted by researchers of Tamil literature and Saiva religious scholars that Gandaraditya was the author of a Thiruvisaippa on Siva at the Temple of Chidambaram.
 In this there is a distinct statement that Parantaka I conquered the Pandya country and Eelam (Sri Lanka) and covered the temple of Nataraja with gold.
 Gandaraditya composed eleven poems on Lord Nataraja of Chidambaram.
 These are part of the ninth volume of the Tirumurai and are called Tiruvisaippa.
-He refers to himself as "Koli Vendan Thanjaiyar Kon Gandaradittan" in these poems.
+He refers to himself as "Koli(Kozhi) Vendan Thanjaiyar Kon Gandaradittan" in these poems.
 It is not clear when he composed this poetry and whether it was he who covered the Chidambaram shrine in lieu of his father, or if it was done at Parantaka I's term.